 Create a reward system

 It’s important to remind yourself that not everyone will be granted their ideal schedule.
 Show your appreciation for those who worked, especially when it was inconvenient.
-A genuine word of thanks, a gift card, or a generous holiday bonus can go a long way for keeping employees motivated.
+A genuine word of thanks, a gift card, or a generous holiday bonus can go a long way in keeping employees motivated.
 If a monetary reward is possible, make sure you communicate it in advance, since some staff may volunteer.

 Let employees work from home